Colloquium: Mechanical formalisms for tissue dynamics: Applications to the mechanics of cell aggregates

 If $\stress$ is larger than the yield stress $\yieldstress$, after a typical time $\tau$ cell shapes reach their maximal deformation, so that the {aggregate} {thereafter} flows only {as a result of} cell rearrangements: the {aggregate} deformation $\deformationscalarlagr$ increases steadily {at a rate $\stress/\etaTone$}.
 When $\stress$ is brought back to zero, the cell shapes relax to equilibrium within a time $\tau$.
 The total deformation $\deformationscalarlagr$ {correspondingly relaxes, yet not} back to zero.

-{The creep curves shown in Fig.~\ref{fig:fluage} are similar to {quantitative} measurements performed during the {micropipette} aspiration of cell aggregates {which were assumed to be viscoelastic} \cite{Guevorkian2010}{.}} {A similar} { yield behavior was observed when stre{t}ching {a} suspended cell monolayer: {the} monolayer {deformation} reached a plateau at low applied stress, while a creep behavior appeared at higher stress~\cite{Harris2012}.}
+{The creep curves shown in Fig.~\ref{fig:fluage} are similar to {quantitative} measurements performed during the {micropipette} aspiration of cell aggregates {which were assumed to be viscoelastic} \cite{Guevorkian2010}{.}} {A similar} { yield behavior was observed when stre{t}ching {a} suspended cell monolayer: {the} monolayer {deformation} reached a plateau at low applied stress, while a creep behavior appeared at higher stress~\cite{Harris2012}.} The authors observe no divisions or rearrangements in the course of deformations that reach circa 70\%, which suggests that in their experiment, the creep behavior arises from an intra-cell contribution.